Lynch08/Pands-Project2021/README.md

 ![](Images/Pairplot.png)

 When looking at the pairplot scatter plots it is clear from a glance that Iris-Setsosa is linerary sepreaple in almost all cases from the other species.
 Both sepal and petal length are significanly smaller than the Iris-Versicolor and Iris-Virginca and from the histogram we again can clearly see the Iris-setsosa is far smaller and the vairence of the petal lenght was smaller so most likly more distinct.
 As I did my research on how to read these plots correctly, I was a little fearful I would make some false assumptions based off my limited experience analyzing data in this format.
 To verify my analysis I went back to the discribe function, however this time I grouped the data by species and ran it to make it easier for comparison.
-In doing this I was able to make assumpthions based off my reading of the plots and verify my assumptions with the figures provided - this was added to my data summary (summary.txt file).
+In doing this I was able to make assumptions based off my reading of the plots and verify my assumptions with the figures provided - this was added to my data summary (summary.txt file).
 From the pairplot and the breakdown of the numeriacl data by species I reached some of my first conclusions.

 ![](Images/SummaryPetal.PNG)